ajna-finance/ajna-grants/test/invariants/INVARIANTS.md

 - #### Funding Stage:
     - **FS1**: Only 10 proposals can be voted on in the funding stage
+    - **FS2**: Proposals not in the top ten proposals should have fundingVotesReceived = 0.
-    - **FS2**: Votes can only be cast on a proposal in it's distribution period's funding stage.
+    - **FS3**: Votes can only be cast on a proposal in it's distribution period's funding stage.
-    - **FS3**: Sum of square of votes cast by a given actor are less than or equal to the actor's Ajna delegated balance, squared.
+    - **FS4**: Sum of square of votes cast by a given actor are less than or equal to the actor's Ajna delegated balance, squared.
+    - **FS5**: Sum of voter's votesCast should be equal to the square root of the voting power expended (FS4 restated, but added to test intermediate state as well as final).
-    - **FS4**: All voter funding votes on a proposal should be cast in the same direction.
+    - **FS6**: All voter funding votes on a proposal should be cast in the same direction.
-    - **FS5**: Proposals not in the top ten proposals should have fundingVotesReceived = 0.

 - #### Challenge Stage:
     - **CS1**: Funded proposal slate's cumulative tokens requested should be less than or equal to 90% of the GBC.
-    - **CS2**: Funded proposal slate should be never contain a proposal with negative votes.
-(Q: is this actually enforced in the code??)
+    - **CS2**: Funded proposal slate should be never contain a proposal with negative funding votes.
     - **CS3**: Funded proposal slate should contain less than or equal to 10 proposals.
-    - **CS3'**: Funded proposals are all a subset of the ones voted on in funding stage
+    - **CS4**: Funded proposals are all a subset of the ones voted on in funding stage.
+    - **CS5**: Funded proposal slate's can only be updated during a distribution period's challenge stage.

 - #### Execute Standard:
     - **ES1**: A proposal can only be executed once.